tytso/xfstests-bld/Documentation/kvm-xfstests.md

 which runs a subset of the tests designed for a fast smoke test.

-For developer convenience, "kvm-xfstests smoke" is short-hand for "kvm-xfstests -c 4k -g quick", which runs the fast subset of tests using just 4k block file system configuration.
+For developer convenience, "kvm-xfstests smoke" is short-hand for "kvm-xfstests -c default -g smoketest --soak-duration 3m".
 In addition "kvm-xfstests full" is short-hand for "kvm-xfstests -g auto" which runs all of the tests using a large set of file system configurations.
-This will take quite a while, so it's best run overnight.
-(Or it may be better to run the full set of tests using gce-xfstests.)
+This will take the better part of a day, so you should consider running the full set of tests using "gce-xfstests ltm full", which will start multiple VM's for each file system configuration, and will take a few hours, if you have access to a GCE account.

 ### Running an interactive shell